jab4/zstdtest/readme.md

 Just heard the news that Chrome is rolling now with support for "Content-Encoding: zstd".
 Whoa!
 Finally.

-Now lets put some pressure on the not-so-more innovative folk at Mozilla/Firefox.
+Now let's put some pressure on the not-so-more innovative folk at Mozilla/Firefox.

 Anyhow, here are my